Vaccination and religion: Christian science

+Islam and Judaism

+Dietary concerns and medical exceptions

 Islam and Judaism, religions with dietary prohibitions that regard particular animals as unclean, make exceptions for medical treatments derived from those animals.
 However, this may not be universally accepted due to a lack of central authority in these religions.
 For example, in Aceh Province, an autonomous province of Indonesia with its own Islamic Sharia Law, eighty percent of people refuse all vaccinations due to concerns about pig, or its derivatives, being used to make some vaccines (eating pig is considered haram).